 Buying pre-mixed potting soil is the easiest way to fill your container.
 Bagged potting mixes come in several sizes.
 Garden centers and most hardware stores sell potting mixes–which are usually multi-purpose soil or compost.
-If you have good growing soil in your garden, you can use it: add half garden soil and half multipurpose compost or sphagnum peat moss to make your own mix.
+If you have good growing soil in your garden, you can use it: add equal parts aged compost, pulverized topsoil, and a combination of worm castings, spent coffee grounds, and perlite to make your own mix.
 (Soil from the garden alone is almost always too dense for container plant growing.)

 Place a layer of peat or sterilized bark at the bottom of the container over the drainage hole to keep your potting mix from washing away.
 Next, add a layer of compost and then the potting mix.
 Place large containers–such as tubs and half barrels–in their final position before filling them with soil.
 If you plan to move large containers during the year set them on wheels or rollers.
 Fill the container to within 1 inch (2.5 cm) of the top.